 – They're natural source of tryptophan, which can help promote sleep.

-– They have been linked to a reduced risk of some types of cancer, including breast and prostate cancers.
+– They have been linked in laboratory studies to a reduced risk of some types of cancer, including breast and prostate cancers.

-– Studies have shown that pumpkin seed oil may reduce cholesterol and high blood pressure.
+– Studies in animals have shown that pumpkin seed oil may reduce cholesterol and high blood pressure.

-– Studies also have shown that seeds can reduce blood sugar, which is important for people who have diabetes.
+– Preliminary studies also have shown that seeds may help in maintaining glycemic control, which is important for people who have diabetes.